BirdVox/bv_context_adaptation/progress.md

 6. [DONE] Export metrics (n_selected, TP, FP, FN, precision, recall, F) for all 6 units, 3 detectors (Tseep, Thrush and both), and 10 tolerances, both with and without clip suppressor.
 It results in 6*3*10*2=360 CSV files.

-7. Compute global metrics (precision, recall, and F) across all 6 units and 10 tolerances.
+7. [IN PROGRESS] Compute global metrics (precision, recall, and F) across all 6 units and 10 tolerances.
 Store in 2 CSV file, one without suppressor, one with suppressor.